 The whole of this region has its hidden secrets but the one thing you can’t keep hidden is Aoraki Mt Cook.
 Standing in this national park surrounded by the Southern Alps, glaciers, the aqua blue of Lake Pukaki and its sheer natural beauty is awe inspiring.
 I love to listen to the quiet and appreciate the pure environment you are in – it is quite spiritual.

 What do you love about New Zealand?

-I want to say the whole of the South Island.
-But I know that takes time.
+The whole of the South Island.
 The road between Christchurch and Queenstown is spectacular with plenty of things to do and see along the way.
 I also love the ruggedness of the West Coast through Haast and into Queenstown.
 One of the less promoted trips is through the Mackenzie then the Waitaki Valley to Oamaru on the Coast, down to Dunedin and then inland through Roxburgh, Alexandra, Clyde and Cromwell to Queenstown.
 So many surprises on this route!